TESS observations of the WASP-121 b phase curve

-Therefore, there can be distinct phase shifts for the thermal and reflected modulations.
+Therefore, there can be distinct phase shifts for the thermal and reflected emissions.

-Nevertheless, in our modeling of the TESS data, we assume a common phase shift for the reflected and thermal components, since the low signal-to-noise would cause the two phase shifts to be degenerate.
-We model this generic phase shift with $\Delta \phi$, where $\phi=2\pi t/P_b$ is orbital phase and $t$ is time.
-Since the planetary modulation is dominated by the thermal emission rather than reflected emission, this parameter mostly probes the thermal phase shift, i.e., difference between the hot spot and the substellar point.
+In our nominal fit, we use a light curve model with a single planetary modulation component with amplitude $D_{\rm p}$ and phase shift $\Delta_{\rm p}$.
+This effectively accounts for the sum of the reflected and thermal components, which are largely degenerate.
+We do, however, perform an alternative fit, where we use two different planetary modulation components with amplitudes $D_{\rm 1}$ and $D_{\rm 2}$ and phase shifts $\Delta_{\rm 1}$ and $\Delta_{\rm 2}$.
+Nevertheless, we present this fit only as a crosscheck, as it potentially overfits the data, since the two components are largely degenerate.